heitormegale/Chromaesthesia/README.md

 Inspiration for this project included the works of Jay Alan Zimmerman, who has shown to replicate a version of Chromoaesthesia.
 He employed machine learning in order for the colors to look unique while retaining the principal information of the sound.
 His work can be found at https://experiments.withgoogle.com/seeing-music.

 Similar technologies of translation of visual information to sound have been used by Doctor Amedi's lab (https://www.brainvisionrehab.com/) to create a device that translates distance into different sounds.
-By doing this the group has helped blind individuals avoid head collisions with objects and better slef locate themselves.
+By doing this the group has helped blind individuals avoid head collisions with objects and better self locate themselves.

 Here, our project could be used to help colorblind and blind individuals to experience the difference between colors.
 By attaching certain colors to certain sounds, certainly anyone could therby distinguish between any number of colors.